-Notes to the Financial Statement
+Notes to the Financial Statements

-AS AT OCTOBER 31, 2020 (in thousands of Canadian dollars)
+AS AT JANUARY 31, 2023 (in thousands of Canadian dollars) (unaudited)

-NATURE AND DESCRIPTION OF THE CORPORATION
+1. NATURE AND DESCRIPTION OF THE CORPORATION

 The Freshwater Fish Marketing Corporation was established in 1969 pursuant to the Freshwater Fish Marketing Act for the purpose of marketing and trading in fish, fish products and fish by-products in and outside of Canada.